The-Blockchain-Company/bcc-skeleton/docs/nix.md

-# Using Nix with Cardano SL
+# Using Nix with Bcc SL

-We use Nix for building and deploying Cardano SL.
-It provides fully deterministic and cached builds of our software and all dependencies, and permits fully declarative configuration of the infrastructure running the Cardano SL network.
+We use Nix for building and deploying Bcc SL.
+It provides fully deterministic and cached builds of our software and all dependencies, and permits fully declarative configuration of the infrastructure running the Bcc SL network.

 ## Installing